 (1) In this regulation —

-“electrical worker in training” means an electrical worker who is an apprentice or who is undergoing a course of training;
+electrical worker in training means an electrical worker who is an apprentice or who is undergoing a course of training;

-“person employing an electrical worker in training” includes a person who, by arrangement with the employer of an electrical worker in training, is making use of the services of the electrical worker, whether or not the arrangement is principally for the purpose of training the electrical worker;
+person employing an electrical worker in training includes a person who, by arrangement with the employer of an electrical worker in training, is making use of the services of the electrical worker, whether or not the arrangement is principally for the purpose of training the electrical worker;

-“supervising electrical worker” has the meaning given in regulation 50(3).
+supervising electrical worker has the meaning given in regulation 50(3).

 (2) A person employing an electrical worker in training is to ensure that, before the electrical worker carries out any electrical work, the person and the supervising electrical worker are informed of the experience and level of competence of the electrical worker in training in carrying out electrical work.